 7. Dim Sum

 Dim Sum is a Cantonese word where it can be translated as “to touch the heart”.
-Dim sum is strongly associated with “Yum Cha” or the practice of drinking tea accompanied by several small portioned snacks.
+This dish is strongly associated with “Yum Cha” or the practice of drinking tea accompanied by several small portioned snacks.
 This practice originated in the Guangzhou region and became popular in the 10th century when the region had an increasing number of tourists and travelers visiting the area.
 The Hong Kong dim sum style is now the most popular and well-known around the world thanks to their carts that circle the restaurant floors and offer guests to choose their dishes of choice from the carts.
 This tradition still lives on today and is an especially popular choice for family brunch.

 8. Hot Pot